One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Reykjavik is the capital city of Iceland, and it is located in the south western part of the country.

-Tourist Visa: For those traveling with the US or Canadian passport can visit Iceland without a visa for up to 90 days.
-If you require a visa to enter a majority of the European countries, then you have to apply for the Schengen Visa to visit Iceland.
+Tourist Visa: Those traveling with a US or Canadian passport can visit Iceland without a visa for up to 90 days.
+If you require a visa to enter most European countries, you must apply for a Schengen Visa to visit Iceland.

 Currency: Iceland is not a part of the European Union, so Euros are not accepted in most places.
 Icelandic Krona or ISK is the official currency.